Soprano, Tenor, and Chamber Orchestra: Amphigories (2022)

 Albatross is a setting of Chad Crane's poem of the same name for Pierrot ensemble and mezzo-soprano.
 The piece was written in 2018 for the Oregon Bach Festival Composers' Symposium.
 I cut this video together using a click track when the piece was selected in 2020 as one of the winners of the Music Now competition for Indiana State University’s Contemporary Music Festival.

-I am thrilled with the quality of performers that collaborated on this project, including my cousin, Los Angeles.-based soprano Valerie Larsen, and a group of current and past University of Michigan school of music students.
+I am thrilled with the quality of performers that collaborated on this project, including my cousin, Los Angeles.-based soprano Valerie Larsen, and a group of University of Michigan students.

 Valerie Larsen, mezzo-soprano